Group Leader

 2021 Habilitation for Experimental Psychiatry, University of Bonn

-2014 PhD in Clinical Neurosciences, University of Toronto, Canada
+2014 PhD in Clinical Neuroscience, University of Toronto, Canada

 2010 Medical Doctorate, University of Hamburg